Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Ram Pressure Stripping of the Gas Halo

 \subsubsection{Defining a Stripping Radius}

-To find the stripping radius we equate the ram-pressure, and the binding force.
+To find the stripping radius we equate the ram pressure, and the binding force.
 For the Isothermal Sphere model we use \cref{eq:ramPressIso,eq:gravForceIso} to find the stripping radius, $\tl_s\equiv \ell_s/\Rsat$, as a function of the satellite position within the cluster, $\tilde{r}_p\equiv r_p/\Rc$

 making use of the relation $\Rv\propto\Mv^{\frac{1}{3}}$ (\equnp{virialDef}).
 In this final form we combine the two fudge-factors $\kappa$ and $\alf$ into a single parameter $\alfP=\alf/\kappa$ which incorporates all the uncertainties in the model.
 Low values of $\alfP$ reduce the effectiveness of the RPS mechanism.
 In addition, we hereafter make the reasonable assumption\footnotemark that $f_c\simeq f_g$ and as before define the satellite to cluster mass ratio $\mu\equiv\Msat/\Mc$.
 Scaling by typical values allows us to estimate the value of the stripping radius